rmbolger/Posh-ACME/docs/Plugins/Infomaniak.md

 # How To Use the Infomaniak DNS Plugin

-This plugin works against the [Infomaniak](https://www.infomaniak.com) DNS provider.
+This plugin works against the [Infomaniak](https://www.infomaniak.com) DNS provider using version 1 of their API.
 It is assumed that you have already setup an account and created the DNS zone(s) you will be working against.

+!!! note
+    Infomaniak now documents version 2 of their API, which is served by the [InfomaniakV2](InfomaniakV2.md) plugin.
+This plugin continues to work, but new deployments should prefer InfomaniakV2.
+Switching requires a new API token with the `dns:read` and `dns:write` scopes, because the v2 endpoints reject tokens that only carry the `Domain` scope this guide asks for.

 ## Setup